-John Gabriel, Corporate Manager, Supply Chain Responsibility; IBM Corp.
+John Gabriel, Project Executive, Global Supply Chain; IBM Corp.

 John Gabriel is corporate manager of IBM's Supply Chain Responsibility programs.
 Appointed to this position in January 2004, he oversees a global team of procurement professionals for Supply Chain Social Responsibility and Responsible Minerals (3TG and Cobalt).
 Under Mr. Gabriel's leadership these programs have been deployed to 13,000 suppliers in over 90 countries.
 He plays a lead role in dialog with clients, nongovernmental organizations, and industry leaders.
 IBM is a sector leader with its extensive audit program (using RBA Validated Audits) and supplier improvement plan process.
 His responsibilities also include the Supply Chain section of IBM's annual Corporate Responsibility Report.
 In 2019 he joined IBM's Global Business Services team as a key participant in the Responsible Sourcing Blockchain Network (RSBN).